TareqHasan18/CyberSecurity_BootCamp_Project_1/README.md

 ---
 -To run the playbook: ansible-playbook filebeat-playbook.yml

-* In order to run the playbook, user have to be in the directory the playbook is at, or give the path to it (ansible-playbook /etc/ansible/roles/filebeat-playbook.yml
+* In order to run the playbook, user have to be in the directory the playbook is at, or give the path to it (ansible-playbook /etc/ansible/roles/filebeat-playbook.yml```

-<em>***The same process for metricbeat as well.<em>```
+***The same process for metricbeat as well.